asmvernon/machine_learning_disease_detection/README.md

---
 An improved machine learning pipeline for urinary volatiles disease detection: diagnosing diabetes --
-Andrea S. Martinez-Vernon & Richard S. Savage, University of Warwick, UK
+**Andrea S. Martinez-Vernon & Richard S. Savage, University of Warwick, UK**

 ### CITE US
 This respository contains the code associated with the following manuscript: